-This study examined how a women’s VC operated, expanded, and adapted organizational practices for women working in a military organization characterized as male-dominated, totalitarian, and hierarchical.
+This study examined how a women’s VCoP operated, expanded, and adapted organizational practices for women working in a military organization characterized as male-dominated, totalitarian, and hierarchical.
 The study’s qualitative methodology, adopting Stebbins’s (2001) approach, allowed us to understand the consequences of the community’s activity as well as the process––the motivation, challenges, and dynamics that shaped its development.
-The findings provided new insights into the role that VCs can have in organizational and gender change in the military context and the implications for narratives and organizational culture.
+The findings provided new insights into the role that VCoPs can have in organizational and gender change in the military context and the implications for narratives and organizational culture.

 Our findings further revealed the Wonder Women VC to be an essential source of support, information, and advice for women serving in the Israeli military regarding personal matters and career issues (Foulidi & Papakitsos, 2020).
-The community plays a central role in the professional and personal lives of the women serving in the army, significantly enhancing their service experience (Dei & van der Walt, 2020), allowing them to feel involved in and belonging to the organization through a sense of resilience and organizational support (Blanchard & Horan, 2000).
+The community plays a central role in the professional and personal lives of the women serving in the army, significantly enhancing their service experience (Dei & van der Walt, 2020; Miño-Puigcercós et al., 2019).

-Wonder Women created a safe space for female discourse that went beyond the boundaries of typical organizational discourse, where women shared experiences without fear of adverse reactions.
-Thus, the current study expands the existing knowledge about the role of VCs in military organizations and highlights their importance in meeting the distinctive needs of minority groups in an organization.
+Wonder Women created a safe space for female discourse that went beyond the boundaries of typical organizational discourse, where women shared experiences without fear of adverse reactions (Harel-Shalev & Daphna-Tekoah, 2020).
+Recent longitudinal research has shown that women in combat units face ongoing structural and cultural challenges affecting their integration and retention (Reizer et al., 2023), making such supportive communities particularly crucial.
+The community facilitated open discussion of these gender-specific challenges (Karazi-Presler et al., 2018), thus expanding the existing knowledge about the role of VCs in military organizations and highlighting their importance in meeting the distinctive needs of minority groups in an organization.

 The community’s transition from a hidden to an open space encompassed significant challenges.
 The community developed into an interest group that “protests inside institutions” (Katzenstein, 1999, p.
 3), hoping to lead to organizational change.
-This process includes managing the dichotomy between a need to preserve the unique character of the community and the need to adapt its activities to contemporary organizational norms (Eitan & Gazit, 2023; Moffitt, 1999).
+This process includes managing the dichotomy between a need to preserve the unique character of the community and the need to adapt its activities to contemporary organizational norms (Schulte et al., 2020; Dei & van der Walt, 2020).

 The gender activism that developed within the community led to initiatives and personal solutions for community members that expanded professional relationships, created a framework, and established community ethics.
 This process challenged the existing hierarchical structure and created a more egalitarian network model.
-Our findings expand the existing knowledge of bottom-up organizational change processes in military organizations and highlight the VC’s potential as a tool for organizational change (Benamar et al., 2021).
+Our findings expand the existing knowledge of bottom-up organizational change processes in military organizations and highlight the VC's potential as a tool for organizational change (Wang et al., 2022; Karazi-Presler et al., 2018).